-6.2.
+4.2.
 Arboricultural Impact Assessment

-6.2.1.
+4.2.1.
 The proposed construction of the basement impacts on trees within and adjacent to the site boundary (refer to drawing TPP_BRILLPLE_1).
 The development requires the removal of 6 trees, and this has been approved by the Council.
 The retained trees are to be protected by this method statement to satisfy Condition 48 of the Planning Approval.

-- 6.2.2.
+- 4.2.2.
 Installation of the piles for the basement will encroach into the RPA of tree T105 (refer to drawing TPP_BRILLPLE_1).
 The encroachment is only 8.3% of the total RPA and is not considered significant.
 A test trench excavated by hand prior to works can expose any roots present to allow them to be severed cleanly.
-The re is a smaller encroachment into the RPA of tree T208 and this is 3.7% of the total RPA and is negligible; a test trench will be carried out as per tree T105. - 6.2.3.
-The removal of the enclosed area of hardstanding may impact on trees T209 and T210 and care will be required when operating within the RPAs; work must be carried out by hand within the RPAs. - 6.2.4.
+There is a smaller encroachment into the RPA of tree T208 and is 3.7% of the total RPA and is considered negligible; a test trench will be carried out as per tree T105. - 4.2.3.
+The removal of the enclosed area of hardstanding may impact on trees T209 and T210 and care will be required when operating within the RPAs; work must be carried out by hand within the RPAs. - 4.2.4.
 The access into the site will be at the southwest corner between the boundary wall (Purchess Street) and tree T209.
 The access will pass trees T209 and T210 and divert between trees T212 and T211.
-The trees are to be pruned to provide sufficient clearance that vehicles will not contact the crowns; ground protection must be installed.
+The trees are to be pruned to provide enough clearance that vehicles will not contact the crowns; ground protection must be installed.
 There is little space to allow for the installation of protective fencing, but the trunks can be boxed-in to prevent direct damage.
-Lorries leaving the site will proceed north, adjacent to the Purchess Street boundary and turn onto the road north of street tree T148. - 6.2.5.
+Lorries leaving the site will proceed north, adjacent to the Purchess Street boundary and turn onto the road north of street tree T148. - 4.2.5.
 There are three street trees (T148, T149 & T150) along Purchess Street that will be enclosed between the existing boundary wall and the site hoarding.
 To prevent damage to the trunks of the trees they will be boxed in.
-As the crowns are small there is little pruning that can be carried out and therefore extra care must be taken if operating close to these trees.
+As the crowns are small there is little pruning that can be carried out and therefore extra care must be taken if operating close to these trees. - 4.2.6.
+Some of the retained trees will require pruning to facilitate the development (refer to table 6.1. above).
+The construction of the new building and use of scaffold will require that there is a significant reduction of the crown of tree T105 to provide the necessary clearance.
+It should be noted that London plane tolerate heavy pruning, and this should not impact on the long-term health of the tree with the crown recovering over time. - 4.2.7.
+Diversion of the existing footpath to allow the construction to proceed will impact on trees T105-T107 inclusive.
+The path should ensure clearance of at least 1m from the trunk of tree T105 and must be constructed using a no-dig system to ensure there is no damage to the tree roots.

-7. Arboricultural Method Statement
+5. Arboricultural Method Statement

-7.1.
+5.1.
 Phase 1: Undertake Approved Tree Works.

-7.1.1.
+5.1.1.
 All tree works should be undertaken prior to any site works commencing.
 Motorised vehicles will be restricted to areas of existing compacted/hard surfaces, or where ground protection is in place, and should not be taken onto un-surfaced areas within the root protection areas (as shown on drawing TPP_BRILLPLE_1).
 Refer to Table 7.2 below for tree works.

-7.2 Tree Works
+5.2 Tree Works